-Focusing on the step 2 (construction of the DKB from the DDB) two phases are distinguished.
+Two phases are distinguished in the construction of the DKB.
 Firstly, information contained in the DDB is used to produce an initial DKB.
 General information about the entries obtained from the DDB (POS, usage, examples, etc.) is conventionally represented -attribute-value pairs in the frame structure- while the semantic component of the dictionary, i.e. the definition sentences, has been analysed and represented as an interrelated set of concepts.
 In this stage the relations established between concepts could still be, in some cases, of lexical-syntactic nature.
 In a second phase, the semantic knowledge acquisition process is completed using for that the relations established in the initial DKB.
 The purpose of this phase is to perform lexical and syntactical disambiguation, showing that semantic knowledge about hierarchical relations between concepts can be determinant for this.